ivo1971/ILUStateMachine/Demo/README.md

 2. The event handler.

 Nothing special about the event handler, once called it behaves in exactly the same way as the unguarded event handlers.
 But before calling the handler the state machine engine first calls the guard.
-The guard returns a boolean value indicating whether there is a match (true) and the event handler has to be called or false when there is a mismatch and the event handler should not be called.
+The guard returns a boolean value indicating whether there is a match (*true*) and the event handler has to be called or a mismatch (*false*) and the event handler should not be called.
 Since the guards are also called with the event data as parameter, this allows registering different **normal** event flows for the same event based upon the event data (or other criteria *, e.g. the number of times an event occured*).

 Each event ID can have multiple guarded event handlers but only 1 (or zero) unguarded handlers.
 When an unguarded handler is registered, it is called when there are no guarded handlers or when all the guards return false.